 Flowspace for Enterprise

-Now that you know everything about Electronic Data Interchange you can begin the process of implementing EDI with your organization.
-The only thing you need to get started is a logistics industry partner.
+Now that you know everything about Electronic Data Interchange, you can begin the process of implementing EDI with your organization.
+The only thing you need to get started is finding an industry partner to help coordinate fulfillment logistics.